Adapta-Projects/Papirus-Nord/README.md

 These icons were created and named for a Java program, <a href="https://github.com/Joshaby/Papirus-Folder-Icon-Creator">Papirus Folder Icon Creator</a> created by me, an easy way to make folder icons for Papirus!

+This icons come from the Nord pallete made by <a href="https://github.com/arcticicestudio/nord">Arctic Ice Studio</a>!

 ## License